Alicia Parla

-Alicia Parla (1914 – October 6, 1998) was a Cuban rhumba dancer and hospital administrator who was called "the Queen of Rumba" by the press.
+Alicia Parlá (1914 – October 6, 1998) was a Cuban rhumba dancer and hospital administrator who was called "the Queen of Rumba" by the press.
 Born into a strict middle-class Cuban family, she and her family moved to Miami when Cuba became politically turbulent in the 1920s.
 Parla began dancing with Don Justo Angel Azpiazú in 1930 and toured the United States and Europe during the first half of the decade.
 She taught rhumba to Edward, Prince of Wales at his Monte Carlo villa in 1932 before her European tour ended in 1933.
 Parla returned to Cuba as per her father's instruction in 1934 and went into a domesticated life.
 She briefly came back into public view in two films and the occasional nostalgic show.

 Biography

 Parla was born in Havana, Cuba in 1914 to a middle-class family.
 Her father worked as an ophthalmologist, and her uncle was Cuba's first aviator.
 Parla had one sister, Zilia Navarete.
 Her mother was strict, warning her daughter from age nine onward almost daily not to marry unless she was no longer a virgin.
 During her childhood, Parla had the ambition to become a professional rhumba dancer after becoming obsessed with the technique, but her father was against Parla dancing and wanted her to obtain self-sufficiency by becoming a typist and then marrying.
 In Cuba's 1920s political turbulence where Gerardo Machado became dictator of the country, the family moved to Miami, and Parla was sent to convent school in Key West, while her father remained in Havana.

 After graduating, Parla and her mother moved to New York, defying her mother's wishes and took a job as a cigarette girl in a night club in Greenwich Village and waiting to attract more attention over other dancers, as she shared the house where she lodged with a dance school.
 She agreed not to tell her father about her job and allowed her mother to work as a on-the-job chaperone and threatening to kill herself.
 Parla's job gave her the confidence to audition in the presence of director of the Havana Casino Orchestra Don Justo Angel Azpiazú, after the club's Spanish dancer felt unwell.
 Out of 150 candidates held at an audition at the Paramount Theatre, she won the audition to be part of Azpiatzú's dance team because of "her gyrating hips".
 Parla was due to be paired with a male dancer but she demanded to Azpiatzú that she dance the rumba alone after she declared one of the candidate's uncoordinated.
 She said, "The rumba is very sexual, and I didn't like doing it with a partner."